CSV vs. CSA: Breaking Down the FDA's Guidance on Computer Software Assurance

-The long-awaited guidance signaled a major shift in the way FDA is thinking about the process of software validation in MedTech.
-It’s part of a broad industry shift away from the older method of software validation—computer system validation (CSV)—to the newer, risk-based approach known as computer software assurance (CSA).
+The final guidance confirms the agency's shift away from the older method of software validation—computer system validation (CSV)—to the newer, risk-based approach of CSA.

-Ultimately, this shift is about moving away from a one-size-fits-all approach to software validation and toward a risk-based approach.
-The regulations aren’t changing; just the way MedTech companies approach compliance and validate the software solutions used throughout their business.
+Ultimately, this shift is about moving away from a one-size-fits-all approach to software validation and toward a contextualized, risk-based approach.
+The regulations aren’t changing; just the way medtech companies approach compliance and validate the software solutions used throughout their business.

-In this article, I’ll break down the differences between CSV and CSA, and what the move to computer software assurance means for MedTech.
+In this article, I’ll break down the differences between CSV and CSA, and what the move to computer software assurance means for medical device companies.

 FREE DOWNLOAD: Click here to download a guide to Greenlight Guru’s validation approach and Software Package.